beanilsson/beanilsson.github.io/js-basics.md

 * Native objects are supplied by JavaScript.
 Examples of these are `String`, `Number`, `Array`, `Math` etc.
 * Host objects are brought by the browser.
 Examples of these are `window`, `document` etc.
 * User-defined objects are created by the programmer.
-A fundamental concept in JavaScript is that every element that can hold properties and methods, are objects.
-Primitive data types however, are not objects.

 ### Sources:
 https://www.w3schools.com/js/js_functions.asp